Why Test on Real Devices compared to Emulators and Simulators

 Drawbacks of using Device Labs for Testing

-There exists thousands of mobile devices and maintaining a proper testing pool with a wide range of devices demands enormous investment.
+- There exist thousands of mobile devices and maintaining a proper testing pool with a wide range of devices demands enormous investment.

-Emulators and Simulators both prove to be an optimal solution for mobile application testing, but in the initial stages of development
+- Emulators and Simulators both prove to be an optimal solution for mobile app testing, but in the initial stages of development